Student Adviser Team

 Signing Oyster card and Railcard forms: The Student Adviser Team can provide the University stamp needed to confirm your student status for Oyster cards and Railcard forms.
 Please request this via email attaching a copy of the form that needs to signed and stamped by us.

-For Programme specific timetables, please get in touch with your Course Office.
+For Programme specific timetable and a letter confirming your term dates, please get in touch with your Course Office.

 For any issues with your Tier 4 visa application such as refusals, please email Visa Advice with any supporting documentation so that they can advise you on the next steps.